pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 `
 ```

-#### Response

-removeUUIDMetadata() returns RemoveUuidMetadataResult with no actionable data; errors throw an exception.
+Response: Returns RemoveUuidMetadataResult with no actionable data; errors throw exceptions.

 ## Channel

 ### Get metadata for all channels

-Returns a paginated list of Channel Metadata objects, optionally including custom data.
+Returns a paginated list of channel metadata.

 #### Method(s)